 According to Xu, the endeavor was equal to a coin toss with a 50/50 possibility of succeeding.

-Currently, SenseTime prides itself on being a leading AI champion in the nation.
-In fact, the company is behind the supplying of automatic face scanning systems to over 40 railway stations and some airports all over China.
+Currently, SenseTime is a leading AI champion in the nation.
+In fact, the company is behind the supplying of automatic face-scanning systems to over 40 railway stations and some airports all over China.

 Xu asserted that his bureaucracy encounter shows a crucial problem facing the artificial intelligence (AI) industry today.